-In the case of company-level determinants, the probability of employment in the minimum-wage and low-wage sector significantly diminished between 2014 and 2018 for smaller companies with fewer than 5 or 5 to 49 employees.
+In the case of company-level determinants, the probability of employment in the minimum-wage and low-wage ranges significantly diminished between 2014 and 2018 for smaller companies with fewer than 5 or between 5 and 49 employees.
 However, there are no effects on the distance to either threshold.
 Regarding the region where a company is located, a significantly decreased risk of earning below the low-wage and especially the minimum-wage level in the northeast of Germany is observed.
 In this region, the distance between employees' wages and the minimum-wage and low-wage thresholds also fell significantly.
 The risk of being employed in the minimum-wage or low-wage segment increased in companies that were not bound by a collective wage agreement.
 At the same time, however, the wage gap to the minimum wage and low-wage threshold decreased.
-Finally, for individuals working in companies with a higher share of female employees, the low-wage risk increased significantly in 2018, while the minimum-wage risk did not change.
+Finally, for individuals

-Notes: Standard errors are clustered at the company level.
-The dependent variables 'probability' are coded as dummy variables.
-The value 1 represents a job paying less than 10.33 euros (low-wage threshold) or 8.50 euros (minimum-wage threshold); the dependent variable 'distance' is a metric and denotes the gap between the hourly wage and the low or minimum wage.
+Figure 5: Changes in the relationship between low-wage and minimum-wage labor and industryspecific characteristics between 2014 and 2018.
+Standard errors are clustered at the company level.
+The dependent variable 'probability' is coded as a dummy variable.
+The value 1 represents a job paying less than 10.33 euros (low-wage threshold) or 8.50 euros (minimum-wage threshold); the dependent variable 'distance' is a metric that denotes the gap between the hourly wage and the low or minimum wage.
 In the case of binary logit estimates, the average marginal effects are shown.
-Although the results are presented in figures 3-5, they come from an estimation including individual-, company-, and industry-level variables.
-Spikes are drawn for 99.9%, 99%, and 95% confidence intervals.
-Source: Research data centres of the statistical offices of the Federation and the Länder, SES 2018; own calculations
+Although the results are presented in Figures 3-5, they are derived from an estimation including individual-, company-, and industry-level variables.
+Spikes are drawn for 99.9 %, 99 %, and 95 % confidence intervals.
+Source: Research data centers of the statistical offices of the Federation and the Länder, SES 2018; own calculations.